Brennan Rogers | Interim Head Baseball Coach

-When the 2017 baseball season begins, Wes Hunt will start his first season as a graduate assistant coach for the Texans.
-He will work with the outfielders and serve as the first base coach.
+When the 2019 baseball season begins, Brennan Rogers will begin his first season as the interim head baseball coach for the Texans.

 It’s been a whirlwind first season for Rogers.
 The former Division II standout athlete at Arkansas-Fort Smith turned down full-time assistant coach offers to make his way to Stephenville to study as a graduate assistant coach under Conger.
 He was elevated to the full-time assistant after just one semester.